onnx/onnx/docs/Operators.md

       L = (l_1, l_2, ..., l_N), l_n = (score_n - label_n)^2
   , N is the batch size.

-  score and label are vectors of arbitrary shapes with total of N elements each.
+  score and label are tensors of arbitrary shapes with total of N elements each, and are of the same shape.

-  If 'weights' is provided, it should be broadcastable to shape of 'scores'.
+  If 'weights' is provided, it should be broadcastable to shape of 'L'.
       L = Mul(weights, L)
   , where Mul is element-wise binary multiplication with Numpy-style broadcasting support.

-  Finally, L is reduced:
+  Finally, L is optionally reduced:
   L = ReduceSum(L), if reduction = 'sum';
       ReduceMean(L), if reduction = 'mean';
       L, if reduction = 'none';